Czech self-employed: how to pay for health and social insurance?

 Although flat-rate tax means less administration, it is not always more cost-effective than standard levies.
 See our article on flat-rate tax for details.

 Caution!
 Sickness insurance is not part of the flat-rate tax.
-If you run a flat-rate business and you want to have sickness insurance, you have to sign up for it and pay it separately.
+If you are self-employed and want to have sickness insurance, you must register for it and pay it separately.

-We will deal with the administration for you.
+We will sort out the administration for you.

-Are all these rules making your head spin?
+Do all the rules, amounts and percentages make your head spin?
 You're not alone.
-We'll be happy to help you with your tax and levies.
-We will prepare your tax returns and statutory reports for you.
+We'll be happy to help you with your tax and levies and prepare your tax return for you, including the required reports.
 Leave us a message in the form below to discuss the details.

 Contact information